AkmaljonAbdirakhimov/simple_tv_navigation/README.md

 - **Memory Management**: Efficient storage of the navigation graph and cleanup of unused elements
 - **Debugging Tools**: Navigation path analysis and validation
 - **Input Handling**: Support for keyboard, remote controls, and gamepads
+- **Enable/Disable**: Easily toggle the entire navigation system on or off
+- **Flexible Styling**: Control focus decoration with options for default, custom, or no decoration
+- **Accessibility**: Built-in support for screen readers and accessibility tools
+- **Flexible Widget Creation**: Build focusable elements from scratch with the builder parameter

 ## Installation